slowcities/16max/README.md

 - Lookahead scheduler running on the audio clock
 - Probability, ratchets, and ties
 - Fill mode — hold steps to play them live over the running pattern
-- A single monophonic voice derived from VCO 1 of 4LS
+- A single monophonic voice derived from VCO 1 of 4LS, with a tempo-synced delay
-- MIDI learn with soft takeover on the voice controls
+- MIDI learn with soft takeover, covering the voice, the transport, and the Play and Fill buttons
 - Seven presets
 - The help system in six languages